epsilon537/boxlambda/_drafts/integrating_vera.markdown

 Time Slot Scheduled Access to VRAM
 ==================================
 Four ports are accessing VRAM: two Layer Renderers, the Sprite Renderer, and the CPU.
 The original VERA code uses a priority scheduler to decide which port gets access when two or more ports are competing for access.
 The CPU port had the highest priority, then the Layer Renderers, and finally the Sprite Renderer.
 However, the high-speed, memory-mapped Wishbone interface makes it all too easy for the CPU to oversubscribe the VRAM bus and starve the other ports of bandwidth.
 This would result in tearing artifacts and other rendering errors.
-To avoid this issue, the scheduler is modified so that each port in turn gets a timeslot to access VRAM.
+To avoid this issue, the priority scheduler is replaced with a time slot scheduler.
 There are four equal time slot *beats*.
-Each port is assigned one slot.
+Each port is assigned one slot during which it can access VRAM.
+The duration of a time slot is one clock cycle.

 ![Time Slot Scheduled VRAM Access.](../assets/vram_if_timeslot_scheduling.drawio.png)